-In January 2021, the Sable Island Institute launched its third writing contest:
+In January 2022, the Sable Island Institute launched its fourth writing contest:

 The winning submissions were chosen on the basis of creativity, research, and writing skills, these three criteria being equally important.
-It was not an easy choice as some entries had wonderful story ideas but were weak in grammar and structure, and others were very well written but lacking in research.
+It was not an easy choice as some entries had wonderful story ideas but were weak in grammar and structure, and others were very well written but would have benefited from more research.
 However, the winning stories were strong in all criteria.

 The winners in each age group are:

 10 – 13 years

 for “The Storm“

 The four Winners receive a cash prize, two books about Sable Island, a set of Sable Island note cards, and a membership in the Writers’ Federation of Nova Scotia (WFNS).